prs-eth/Popcorn/README.md

 > Note: This process applies a lossless compression, but the outputs can still be quite large.
 There is a automatic functionality in the dataloader to create virtual files, in case merged files cannot be created here.

+### 4. Census files preprocessing

+>  ⚙️ Release of the census preprocessing scripts is coming soon.

 ## Citation 🎓